Georgia (Vance Joy song): Background

-Video
+Music video

 The video was directed by Luci Schroder whom he worked with on the video for previous single "Mess Is Mine".
 It premiered on YouTube on March 26.
 The video shows a battalion of soldiers in a deadly battle during some unspecified war.
 At one point, two soldiers are ambushed, and one of them is seriously wounded and the soldiers intimately kiss.
 It then shows several crew members filming the battle become overwhelmed with emotion.

 "When you get a good pitch like Luci's, it makes it easy for me to say 'yes' to it because I think it stands out," the singer says.
 "One of the goals when deciding on a [music video] is you want something to be memorable or at least to spark some kind of thought or resonate with people in a way."

 The Luci Schroder directed music video was nominated for Best Video at the ARIA Music Awards of 2015.